-Please note: Weekly bookings only during December and January.
+Please note, minimum booking: 2 nights.
+Weekly bookings only during December and January.

 FreycinetView is a fully furnished double storey three bedroom house with the living area upstairs offering sensational views.
 The house is positioned just 50 metres from the high-tide level of the secluded Nine Mile Beach near Swansea on the east coast of Tasmania, Australia.

 The property has 80 metres of beach frontage with sensational views of Freycinet Peninsula, Schouten Island, Maria Island and Swansea.
 FreycinetView is set on a 5 acre block including 1 acre of fenced yard around the house.
 Your dog is welcome, no other pets allowed.

 The property is less than 10 minutes drive from Swansea.
 Or you could walk or pushbike there via the beach: there is a small creek crossing near town but it usually is easily crossed.
 A map of the general area is provided in the picture gallery.

 FreycinetView offers very comfortable accommodation for 4 adults, but can easily cater for 6 with three bedrooms, a bathroom, two toilets and laundry in the downstairs area.
 It is an older house, however the kitchen and bathroom were completely renovated in October 2015 and now include induction cooktop and a dishwasher.
 New carpet was layed in March 2018.